LucasDelfino92/morrowindsharp/mwtools.md

 ## CONFLICT SOLVING

+A conflict occurs when more than one mod is modifying the same record, or the same asset.
+For instance, a mod changes the health of a given armor piece, while another mod changes the weight of that armor piece.
+Similarly, a mod changes a mesh to incorporate a glow effect, while another mod changes a mesh to fix bugs in it.

+While asset conflicts can be very difficult to deal with, which is why the Morrowind Improved guide keeps those to a minimum, plugin conflicts are thankfully much easier to solve.
+Bear in mind that conflicts aren't necessarily something to worry about.
+Sometimes conflicts can be as harmless as a mod overwriting a typo fix made by Patch for Purists (sadly the tools available to us don't solve these particular conflicts in an automated manner).
+What's important is that we know what conflicts we are dealing with, and if they are of considerable importance, how to solve them.

 ### TES3View

 TES3View is a great tool that let's you visualize the changes done by plugins.
 By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.